LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Tool Tip

-Mailchimp: “Bring your audience data, marketing channels, and insights together so you can reach your goals faster—all from a single platform.”
+Mailchimp enables you to bring your customer data, marketing channels, and insights together, so you can reach your goals faster—all from a single platform.